Tech-JI/Git-wksp-25Fa/part1.md

 A merge conflict occurs when Git cannot automatically reconcile differences between two commits during a merge operation.

-This typically happens when the same lines in the same file have been modified in different branches that are being merged.
+This typically happens when the same lines in the same file have been modified by different commits or in different branches that are being merged.

 ## How to identify a conflict